Registration is OPEN!

 Prerequisites: Trail running requires different techniques and mechanics than road running.
 It is recommended that folks have at least some trail running experience but it is not required.
 If choosing to train for the Greenway Trail Marathon/50k runners should have recently run a marathon, done several half marathons or can run at least 10 miles.

-Cost/Premium Info: The cost of the program is $65.
-No race registration is included.
+Cost/Premium Info: The cost of the program is $70.
+No race registrations or club membership are included.
+Club membership is required to participate in this program.
 All runners will receive a premium to be determined.
 Registration is limited to the first 150 runners to sign up.
 Please note our programs have a NO REFUND POLICY.
 Details can be found here.

-Orientation: Please join us on Thursday, November 30, 2017 at the Mid-County Recreation Center (large conference room), 2004 Queensguard Road, Silver Spring, MD from 7:30 PM to 8:30 PM.
+Orientation: Please join us on Thursday, November 29, 2018 at the Mid-County Recreation Center (large conference room), 2004 Queensguard Road, Silver Spring, MD from 7:30 PM to 8:30 PM.
 You do not need to be registered for the program to attend orientation.
-If you are unsure if the program is right for you, please plan to attend the orientation prior to registering.
+If you are unsure if the program is right for you, please plan to attend the orientation prior to registering – come with questions!

-Target Race: The program will target the Seneca Creek Greenway Marathon/50K in early March.
+Target Race: The program will target the Seneca Creek Greenway Marathon/50K on March 2, 2019.
 The program can be adapted for other early spring trail races as well.
 A target race is not required for participation in the program.

 C0-Director: Bruce Flanagan